A super healthy sip with berries, vanilla, coconut butter & cacao powder. The berry beet velvet smoothie makes a hearty and vibrant breakfast.

 Once it gets even moderately warm out, I move my working area outdoors.
-Our dog loves nothing more than sitting with us outside, just sniffing the air around her (plenty of videos of this on Snapchat if you’re interested lol).
+Our dog loves nothing more than sitting with us outside, just sniffing the air around her.
 So if I have to plug away on the computer or something, I get a nice cup of tea and plunk myself down on the porch next to her.
-She eventually gives way to some snoozing, and the fresh air is good for keeping my morale high through the e-mails and proof-reading and such.
-Our porch wraps around the house and was a key motivating factor in buying our house.
+She eventually gives way to some snoozing, and the fresh air is good for keeping my morale high through any work I have going on.
+Our porch wraps around the house and we just love it.
 It becomes the main meeting “room” once we get into consistent double digit temperatures.

-Porch hangs or not, I think I’m in for a lot of outdoor time this weekend.
-I’m making a big dinner for my mum and fam, and my man and I have some old deck demolition to get down to as well.
+Porch hangs or not, I’m in for a lot of outdoor time this weekend.
+I’m making a big dinner for my family, and my partner and I have some old deck demolition to get down to as well.
 We’ve also committed to finally framing in and raising our vegetable garden bed a bit.
 The thing about searching “raised vegetable beds” on Pinterest is that it gets overwhelming in about five seconds.
-I think we’re just gonna take it slow and go by feel.
-Fingers crossed I’ll have a finished product to show you guys in a week or so :) I hope everyone has a restful weekend, and that some of you get a chance to make this luscious and nourishing smoothie (with beeeets yes!)! xo
+I think we’re just going to take it slow and go by feel.
+I hope that everyone has a restful weekend, and that some of you get a chance to make this luscious and nourishing berry beet velvet smoothie! xo

 On reducing anxiety from an ayurvedic perspective: “…aiming for more warmth, grounding, stability, stillness and nurturance in all facets of your life: relationships, career, routine, and food.”

 Everything I’ve feared is true.
 My dog doesn’t like hugs?!